Everbridge (NASDAQ:EVBG) Updates Q1 2022 Earnings Guidance

+Everbridge (NASDAQ:EVBG – Get Rating) last announced its quarterly earnings data on Thursday, February 24th.
+The technology company reported ($0.05) EPS for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.19) by $0.14.
+Everbridge had a negative return on equity of 8.51% and a negative net margin of 25.73%.
+The business had revenue of $102.80 million for the quarter, compared to the consensus estimate of $102.10 million.
+During the same period in the previous year, the business earned ($0.31) earnings per share.
+The business’s revenue was up 36.0% on a year-over-year basis.
+Research analysts predict that Everbridge will post -1.74 EPS for the current fiscal year.

-In other news, CEO Patrick Brickley sold 6,625 shares of the firm’s stock in a transaction on Tuesday, February 1st.
+In related news, Director Bruns H. Grayson bought 10,000 shares of the stock in a transaction on Tuesday, December 14th.
+The stock was bought at an average price of $67.08 per share, for a total transaction of $670,800.00.
+The acquisition was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, CEO Patrick Brickley sold 6,625 shares of the company’s stock in a transaction on Tuesday, February 1st.
 The stock was sold at an average price of $50.66, for a total value of $335,622.50.
-The transaction was disclosed in a document filed with the SEC, which is available through this link.
-Also, Director Bruns H. Grayson purchased 10,000 shares of Everbridge stock in a transaction dated Tuesday, December 14th.
-The stock was bought at an average price of $67.08 per share, for a total transaction of $670,800.00.
-The disclosure for this purchase can be found here.
-0.44% of the stock is currently owned by company insiders.
+The disclosure for this sale can be found here.
+0.44% of the stock is owned by corporate insiders.

-Large investors have recently bought and sold shares of the company.
-Weiss Multi Strategy Advisers LLC raised its stake in Everbridge by 1,641.5% during the 4th quarter.
-Weiss Multi Strategy Advisers LLC now owns 34,830 shares of the technology company’s stock worth $2,345,000 after buying an additional 32,830 shares during the period.
-Marshall Wace LLP acquired a new stake in Everbridge during the 4th quarter worth $2,194,000.
-Barclays PLC raised its stake in Everbridge by 542.1% during the 4th quarter.
-Barclays PLC now owns 30,373 shares of the technology company’s stock worth $2,045,000 after buying an additional 25,643 shares during the period.
-Parametric Portfolio Associates LLC raised its stake in Everbridge by 47.9% during the 4th quarter.
-Parametric Portfolio Associates LLC now owns 66,651 shares of the technology company’s stock worth $4,488,000 after buying an additional 21,588 shares during the period.
-Finally, Virtu Financial LLC raised its stake in Everbridge by 446.7% during the 4th quarter.
-Virtu Financial LLC now owns 10,841 shares of the technology company’s stock worth $730,000 after buying an additional 8,858 shares during the period.
+A number of institutional investors have recently bought and sold shares of EVBG.
+LPL Financial LLC lifted its holdings in shares of Everbridge by 7.0% during the 4th quarter.
+LPL Financial LLC now owns 9,005 shares of the technology company’s stock valued at $606,000 after purchasing an additional 587 shares during the last quarter.
+Marshall Wace LLP purchased a new stake in shares of Everbridge during the 4th quarter valued at $2,194,000.
+Synovus Financial Corp purchased a new stake in shares of Everbridge during the 4th quarter valued at $322,000.
+Advisors Asset Management Inc. lifted its holdings in shares of Everbridge by 25.3% during the 4th quarter.
+Advisors Asset Management Inc. now owns 23,545 shares of the technology company’s stock valued at $1,585,000 after purchasing an additional 4,753 shares during the last quarter.
+Finally, Amalgamated Bank lifted its holdings in shares of Everbridge by 16.7% during the 4th quarter.
+Amalgamated Bank now owns 8,101 shares of the technology company’s stock valued at $545,000 after purchasing an additional 1,161 shares during the last quarter.

 About Everbridge (Get Rating)